 Students report to their assigned homerooms at 8:00 a.m.
 If you have an obligation to fulfill in another section of the building, you must check-in with your homeroom teacher and secure a hall pass.
-Students must finish beverages or food items before entering the building.

 8:10 TARDY BELL